nielsen-oss/keys-management/README.md

+# Advanced

+## Why to use
+There are few reasons why to use a secret key:
+1. Encryption-Decryption - When we would like to achieve data confidentiality, secret keys are processed to encrypt and decrypt the data. one key is for encryption and one for decryption.
+As opposed to using an asymmetric-key algorithm so the encryption and decryption keys are different, with Symmetric-key algorithm, the encryption and decryption keys are the same, but the keys still can be referred to as one single key for both purposes or as pair with the same values. the questions that arise are what happens when the decrypt key is changed before the data is decrypted and when the client detects the key was changed but its data can't be accessed immediately, how the client manage rotation?
+2. Authentication, Authorization & Accountability - Whether the secret key is used for signing the data, authenticate other users or sending our credentials like a password, the type of the key (password, symmetric or asymmetric) doesn't really matter since only one key is playing the role of process.

-# flows
+## key internal flows

-The key definitions properties effect the actual value will be returned when the use-case is Encryption-Decryption and the purpose was passed to get_key.
+The key definitions properties effect the actual value will be returned when the scenario is Encryption-Decryption and the purpose was passed to get_key.
 You can pass the purpose explicit or implicit by calling get_decrypt_key/get_encrypt_key.
 When the purpose is not passed, the keys management will determine by itself, based on the previous use.
 When the previous keys is not defined it will try to fetch it from the states repository only when the key is defined as "stated"